 Here you want to emphasize the achievement you reached and the process that led you there.

 3) Just to complete the analysis: Leadership is about leading a whole team in challenging situation and team management skills.
 Questions include:

-- Give me three examples of a time that you lead a group.
+- Give me an example of a time when you lead a group.

 - What are some key lessons you have learned about motivating people?